Jurassic World Evolution 2: Reception

-The game received "generally favorable reviews", according to review aggregator Metacritic.
+The game received "generally favorable reviews", according to review aggregator platform Metacritic.

 PCGames N awarded the game 7: "Improves on its predecessor in clever ways and still boasts the most gorgeous dinosaurs ever made in a game.
 But dealing with disastrous events beyond your control still isn't any fun, even if it's thematic for the Jurassic Park IP".

 Early sales on the PC were lower than expected, as the game was released during the same week as several other high-profile PC games.
 The home console versions sold as expected, and the game had approximately 500,000 players across all platforms within two weeks of its release.
 Frontier expected the game to raise more revenue than its predecessor within its first year, in part because of the upcoming release of Jurassic World Dominion.